**PLEASE READ THE FOLLOWING 'FINE PRINT' THOROUGHLY. DO NOT overlook the 'SHOW MORE' link below.**

 2. SUBMITTER INFORMATION

-Provide credits and brief bios for attached key personnel.
+Provide credits and brief bios for key personnel attached to the project.

 (Paste under 'Prior Credits' for each crew member.
 Add additional ‘Persons’ and ‘Credit Sections’ as required.
 Except Director - they will be added separately under 'Director Headshot & Biography'.)